SFDO-Tooling/CumulusCI/docs/cookbook.rst

         options:
             path: unmanaged/config/reports

+Being able to give this task a new name makes it much more intuitive as to what the task is actually doing.
 Multiple custom deploy tasks like this allow NPSP to `create flows <https://github.com/SalesforceFoundation/NPSP/blob/87daa94f9494d28ce3a5cc52bd5d5308cc804a2b/cumulusci.yml#L692>` that make it easy to define the order that Metadata is deployed in.